FlexerJR/Automatische-Dosieranlage/README.md

 The entire project is subject to changes or updates to bring it up to the latest standard.
 The system construction takes about 48 hours, depending on craftsmanship skills.

-My dosing script is working for almost 2 years, almost without any failure. <br>
+My dosing script is working for almost 2 years, without any failure. <br>
 Download rtf file open it with texteditor or smililar.
 Import text in Blocklyeditor<br>

 <h3>Key features:</h3>